Memory from coupled instabilities in unfolded crumpled sheets

-Though these emergent phenomena have been documented, there is little understanding of their origin.
-It is clear, however, that they emerge only after crumpling, suggesting that these are geometric rather than just material properties.
-Indeed, crumpling imprints in the sheet a disordered pattern of localized plastic deformations, created due to focusing of stress to point and line singularities known as d-cones and ridges \citep{cerda1999conical, witten2007stress}.
-Despite studies into the resulting three dimensional geometry \citep{PhysRevLett.57.791, blair2005geometry,vliegenthart2006forced, PhysRevLett.96.136103, PhysRevE.81.061126, aharoni2010direct, cambou2011three,andrejevic2021model} the relation between the structure of a crumpled sheet and its unusual mechanics remains unexplored.
+Understanding the emergence of these phenomena has been challenging, as it presumably depends on the complex structure as well as materials properties and plastic deformations they incur.
+While the roles of material aging and friction have been appreciated \cite{habibi2017effect,van2019tailoring,jules2020plasticity}, there is little insight into the role of geometry.
+Indeed, crumpling imprints in the sheet a disordered pattern of localized plastic deformations, created due to focusing of stress to point and line singularities known as d-cones and ridges \cite{cerda1999conical, witten2007stress}.
+Despite studies of the crumpling process \cite{aharoni2010direct,vliegenthart2006forced,gottesman2018state,andrejevic2021model} and the resulting three dimensional geometry \cite{PhysRevLett.57.791, blair2005geometry, PhysRevLett.96.136103, PhysRevE.81.061126,lin2009spontaneous,cambou2011three}, the relation between the complex geometry of a crumpled sheet and its unusual mechanics remains unexplored.

+Here, motivated by recent studies on memory in matter \cite{keim2019memory}, we study the mechanical response of unfolded crumpled sheets under cyclic deformation.
+Such approach has been useful for characterizing the energy landscape \cite{corte2008random,keim2011generic,regev2021topology,mungan2019networks}, and identifying the effective degrees of freedom and their interactions \cite{sethna1993hysteresis,bense2021complex,keim2020global,mungan2019networks,van2021profusion} in several amorphous systems.

-We begin by studying the global mechanical response of crumpled elasto-plastic sheets to cyclic strain.
-We find that the resulting force-displacement relations form hysteresis loops decorated with a myriad of abrupt force jumps.
+We begin by studying the global mechanical response of elasto-plastic sheets that have been crumpled many times, and then opened to a rather flat configuration.
+We find that under cyclic strain, the force-displacement relations form hysteresis loops decorated with a myriad of abrupt force jumps.
 After a small number of cycles these converge to approximate limit cycles with repeating features.
-We show that the response is history dependent, encoding a memory of the largest applied compression.
-Interestingly, after training the sheets also exhibit return point memory \citep{keim2019memory} with high accuracy.
+We show that this response encodes a memory of the largest applied compression, reminiscent of the memory of largest load reported in \cite{matan2002crumpling}.
+Interestingly, we find that afterreaching a limit cycle, the sheets exhibit return point memory \cite{keim2019memory} with high accuracy.